15 Mins read

 A standard travel insurance policy can help protect you from unexpected costs before and during your trip.
 Depending on the plan, coverage may include overseas medical emergencies, trip cancellation, travel delays, baggage delay, lost luggage, lost passports, and emergency medical evacuation.

 Coverage requirements also depend on where you are travelling.
-For example, Filipino travellers applying for a Schengen visa generally need a travel insurance with at least €30,000 in medical and repatriation coverage, valid across the Schengen area for the full duration of the trip.
+For example, Filipino travelers applying for a Schengen visa generally need a travel insurance with at least €30,000 in medical and repatriation coverage, valid across the Schengen area for the full duration of the trip.

-For travellers who take multiple overseas trips in a year, an annual multi-trip plan may be worth comparing against single-trip travel insurance.
+For travelers who take multiple overseas trips in a year, an annual multi-trip plan may be worth comparing against single-trip travel insurance.
 However, premiums and benefits can vary based on the traveller’s age, destination, trip length, coverage limits, insurer, and policy exclusions.
 Always review the policy wording, benefit limits, exclusions, and claims process before buying.

 With millions of overseas trips taken each year, there are also millions of opportunities for travel plans to go wrong, from flight cancellations and sudden illness to delayed baggage or lost documents at the airport.

-Travel insurance acts as a financial safety net, helping Filipino travellers manage unexpected travel expenses more confidently.
+Travel insurance acts as a financial safety net, helping Filipino travelers manage unexpected travel expenses more confidently.
 This guide explains how travel insurance works in 2026, what standard policies usually cover, how to compare plans, what costs to expect, and how to file a claim efficiently when something goes wrong.

 What Does Travel Insurance Actually Cover

-Travel insurance helps protect Filipino travellers from some of the most common and costly problems that can happen before or during an overseas trip.
+Travel insurance helps protect Filipino travelers from some of the most common and costly problems that can happen before or during an overseas trip.
 While benefits vary by insurer and plan type, most comprehensive travel insurance policies include protection for medical emergencies, trip disruptions, baggage issues, travel delays, and personal accident events.

 For a deeper breakdown of benefits, limits, and common exclusions, read our guide on what travel insurance covers in the Philippines